Ventus218/SAP-assignment-03/README.md

 The EBikes microservice and the Users microservice are both built follwing the hexagonal architecture.

-They don't depend on any other microservice (except the Metrics microservice but they can work perfectly even it that's down).
+They don't depend on any other microservice.

 ![EBikes microservice components diagram](./doc/diagrams/ebikes-components.png)
 ![EBikes microservice domain model](./doc/diagrams/ebikes-microservice-domain-model.png)